spatie/javascript-styleguide/README.md

 ## ESLint

-This guide should be used side by side with our extendable base ESLint configuration file, which has it's own repository and is available on npm.
+This guide should be used side by side with our base ESLint configuration file, which has it's own repository and is available on npm.

 https://github.com/spatie/eslint-config-spatie